mikefausz/FoundHound/README.md

 Then you should be ready to run the project on an Android [device](https://facebook.github.io/react-native/releases/0.23/docs/running-on-device-android.html#content) or [emulator](https://facebook.github.io/react-native/releases/0.23/docs/android-setup.html).

-When you have a device connected or an emulator running, use `npm run android-dev` to start the project.
+When you have a device connected or an emulator running, use `npm run android-dev` to set the environment config and start the project.
 You'll find other run scripts in the `package.json`.